Mike Hulme: Academic career

-He is the founding Editor-in-Chief (since 2008) of the review journal Wiley Interdisciplinary Reviews (WIREs) Climate Change, published by John Wiley & Sons.
+He was the founding editor-in-chief (from 2008 to 2022) of the review journal Wiley Interdisciplinary Reviews (WIREs) Climate Change, published by John Wiley & Sons.
+He was Head of the Department of Geography at King's College London in 2016 and 2017, and Head of the Department of Geography at the University of Cambridge from 2022 to 2023.

 In 2020, he became a signatory to the Great Barrington Declaration.
 The declaration, which called for an end to lockdowns during the COVID-19 pandemic, was sponsored by the American Institute for Economic Research, a libertarian free-market think tank associated with climate change denial.